johnwbyrd/splintercat/docs/rice.md

 - Performance on benchmark improves
 - Performance on real merges may degrade

-This is **Goodhart's Law**: "When a measure becomes a target, it ceases to be a good measure."
+**Goodhart's Law**: "When a measure becomes a target, it ceases to be a good measure."

 ### Benchmarks Without Build Systems Are Incomplete